 The most common increments are 1/1, 6/6 and 60/60.

 Also, please note that some odd carriers (usually this doesn't happen) may have different rates for each increment.
 This allows VoIP companies to do some interesting charges, for example:

 As you see, playing with the increments is another way VoIP companies make money.
 You may get a very good rate, but with a big increment.

-In the telecommunications business, a white route is a route where both source and destination are legal terminations.
-This is opposed to a black route, which is a route that is illegal in both ends.
+A white route is a route where both source and destination are legal terminations in the telecommunications business.
+This is opposed to a black route, which is a route that is illegal on both ends.
 Also common in telecom (especially VoIP) is the term grey route, which defines a route that is legal for one country or the party on one end, but illegal on the alternative end.

 Additionally, you will find that white routes give the best quality in terms of technical metrics such as ASR.
 The higher the ASR, the more likely to connect all the calls.

 Good and reliable routes won't do this.
 But if you look for routes from non-well established or unknown companies, they kind of start billing the ring tone.
 For example: if a call rings 10 seconds, and the conversation was 30 secs, you are going to be billed for 40 seconds.